wycky1990/alx-backend-javascript/0x01-ES6_promise/README.md

+advance

-nced tasks of this project.
+ tasks of this project.
 Have fun!
 0x01.
 ES6 Promises
 JavaScript
 ES6